- Genocide and Holocaust

 The book represents my attempt to address the narrow and limiting scope of denial, and its inability to articulate the aftermath of a catastrophe whose effects continue to be felt in our present.
 I also think of the book as a retake on what the American poet Muriel Rukeyser said in 1949: ‘During the war, we felt the silence in the policy of the governments of English-speaking countries.
 That policy was to win the war first, and work out the meanings afterward.
 The result was, of course, that the meanings were lost.’

 With the poet and author Kate McLoughlin, I am curating Into Silence, a series of silent performances featuring film-makers, musicians, sound-installationists, dancers, mime-artists, body percussionists and light-sculptors.
-I have written the piece 19’15 and performed it at various cultural institutions.
-Future plans include a new edition of my empty book, a collaboration with Common Ground on a silent tour through the museums in Oxford, and an inter-disciplinary network of scholars working on all aspects of silence.
+In 2019, Kate and I created the Silence Hub (SH) with Willem Kuyken, Ritblat Professor of Mindfulness and Psychological Science at the University of Oxford, and Director of the Oxford Mindfulness Centre.

-In my role as British Academy International Newton Fellow at the History Faculty, I am currently preparing a critical edition of Harutyun Alboyadjian’s memoir Dark Times.
+In my role as British Academy International Newton Fellow at the History Faculty, I am preparing a critical edition of Harutyun Alboyadjian’s memoir Dark Times.
 The book is an account of Alboyadjian’s experiences as a 12-year-old during the Armenian Genocide, as a young man in Stalin’s gulags, as a Soviet soldier in a Nazi POW camp and then as an ordinary family man in Soviet Armenia.
 In my opinion, what makes his life story so unique– even among survivor testimonies – is not the simple and unaffected language he uses to describe what it meant it to be a child survivor, an orphan, a victim, an innocent man and an Armenian in these inhumane conditions but his courage to suggest that it (all) had meant nothing.
-Reading his life story we are more than once reminded of Primo Levi’s imperative about survival in Auschwitz: ‘Consider if this is a man ….’
-Like Primo Levi or Elie Wiesel, Alboyadjian offers the possibility that humanity perseveres through even the darkest times.
 Alboyadjian’s memoir belongs to the emerging body of Armenian testimonial literature and its English edition will undoubtedly become an indispensable source for understanding the connective histories of state-sponsored human rights abuses in the twentieth century.
-(Dark Times is currently under review with the British Academy Monograph Series published by Oxford University Press.)
+(Dark Times is under review with the British Academy Monograph Series published by Oxford University Press.)